Close Menu

 A. Seattle, Washington.

-Q. What kind of research are you doing, or have you done?
+Q. What kind of research did you partake in?

-A. I am currently doing research with Drs.
+A. I participated in research with Drs.
 Kristina and Tim Simeone.
-The specific project I am working on deals with neuronal activity in the hippocampus of the brain, which is an important part of learning and memory.
-We also apply a couple of different types of drugs to mouse hippocampal slices to see how they affect a certain process of learning and memory, in addition to seeing how these drugs might be able to help this dysfunctional process found in an epilepsy model.
+The specific project I worked on dealt with neuronal activity in the hippocampus of the brain, which is an important part of learning and memory.
+We also applied a couple of different types of drugs to mouse hippocampal slices to see how they affect a certain process of learning and memory, in addition to seeing how these drugs might be able to help this dysfunctional process found in an epilepsy model.

 Q. Why is research important to you?

-A. I think it has pushed me in new ways and has really expanded my knowledge about what I am passionate about – neuroscience.
+A. I think it helped push me in new ways and has really expanded my knowledge about what I am passionate about – neuroscience.
 Also, it has allowed me to meet people and have opportunities that I never could have dreamed of.
 It also has given me a new appreciation for the difficult work that goes on behind the scenes of science and scientific discoveries.

 Research has improved my critical thinking skills and has helped me become more attentive to details.